melvn/AutoScType/README.md

 Note: While the automatic annotation feature will significantly reduce manual work, it's recommended to review and potentially adjust the generated annotations for critical contracts.

 <br>

 The Docker Image requires 24GB of space.

 ScType is applying for:

-Available.
-ScType is publically available on Github.
-We have also provided a runnable image of the tool on Dockerhub and provide instructions to pull and run below.
+1. Available.
+ScType is publically available on [Github](https://github.com/NioTheFirst/ScType).
+We have also provided a runnable image of the tool on [Dockerhub](https://hub.docker.com/repository/docker/icse24sctype/full/general) and provide instructions to pull and run below.

-Reusable.
+2. Reusable.
 We provide detailed instructions on how to reproduce the results in the paper.
-We also provide an explanation of key components of ScType and how developers can leverage our tool in the file README_dev.md in this directory.
+We also provide an explanation of key components of ScType and how developers can leverage our tool in the file [`README_dev.md`](XXX) in this directory.
 Finally, ScType is built on top of Slither, a well-known open-source project.
 Using open-source code improves reusability by making the code easier to understand.

-Provenance
-ScType is publically available in this repository on Github, and a runnable docker image of the tool can be found on Dockerhub.
-Please refer to the "Setup" section for more details.

-The DOI for this repository on Zenodo is provided below:

-DOI

-The pre-print for the corresponding paper to this artifact, Towards Finding Accounting Errors in Smart Contracts, can be found in this repository.
-For convenience, the link is provided.

 # Provenance